 - When Breath Becomes Air by Paul Kalanithi (July 2018 pick) – This is the third book in the #WhyNotNowReadABook club!
 To join Bryan Danielson and I, just read the book and share thoughts using the hashtag.
 Listen to our full book review here.

 Also, here’s a list of books I’ve recently read and recommend:

-- Principals by Ray Dalio – A business bible.
-Ray is legit.
+- Principles by Ray Dalio – A business bible.
+Ray is legit (google him).
 I’m currently sifting through.
 Highly recommend!

 - Shoe Dog by Phil Knight (I’m late to the game reading this one but glad I’m finally digging in.
 It’s good.)